Church of Saint-Jean-Bosco, Paris: Vaults of the Nave

-Stained Glass
+Stained glass

 The stained glass in the church was produced by the workshop of Andre de Brissac, in Grenoble.
 One group is devoted to the Virgin Mary, while another group depicts scenes from the lives of Saints connected with France, inciting Saint Jean Bosco, Bernadette and Joan of Arc.

-The Organ
+Organ

 The grand organ, located in the tribune at the opposite end from the choir, was built by the firm of Gloton, and has forty-five jeux, or pipes.